 Lay on your back and put your feet on the floor with your knees bent.
 Put your arms across your chest and then contract your abs while you inhale.
 Lift up your body while keeping your head relaxed.
 Then, inhale when you lay back down.

 Butterfly kicks or flutter kicks works your lower abdominal wall.
-You do this by laying on your back and then use your core to lift your legs up and down.
+You do this by laying on your back and then using your core to lift your legs up and down.
 Start by laying down and then lifting your head like you would with a crunch.
 Keep your arms straight out at your side.
 Then point your toes and lift one leg at a time and lower it before raising the other.